bencirrus/FreeCell/README.md

 - elderly friendly fluid gameplay.
 - autoscales to screen size.
 - adopts day / night mode of the browser or adjust with the icon.
-- load it before being out of pocket.
+- load it before being out of pocket https://bencirrus.github.io/FreeCell/